How it works

 Read our list of great consumer insights examples to easily align your brand with consumer views.

 Chemicals can be bad for the environment, which is why EU law restricts their use in things like paint.
 In an effort to be compliant, Valspar removed an additive from one of its paint lines… and very quickly regretted it.

 As the weather grew hotter, the brand, and its UK retailer B&Q, were hit with a slew of complaints about smelly rooms.
 The removal of the additive had allowed bacteria to grow, resulting in what the company described as an “ammonia-like” smell.
 But according to customers, it smelled exactly like cat pee.
 To get rid of it, rooms had to be completely redecorated, with Valspar footing the bill.

 The lesson – don’t rush out a reformulated product as you try to reduce your environmental impact.
-Take your time to get it right or you can do more harm than good.
+Follow the NPD process and take your time to get it right or you can do more harm than good.

 An Amazon customer who bought nine rolls of window film to make her home more energy efficient got a surprise when they arrived at her door in nine separate boxes.
 Despite being small enough to fit in just one box, staff at the Amazon fulfilment centre opted to pack them individually.

 Maybe they thought the customer would enjoy a tower of packages being delivered?
 She did not.
 “It’s completely outrageous,” she said of this sustainability fail.
 “Surely Amazon can do better to reduce their wrapping wastage and be more environmentally friendly.”
 Other people also blasted the retailer online for its unnecessary packaging.